Patio Theater: History

 The theater was shuttered in 2001 due to failure of its air conditioning chillers and issues regarding a then new license instated by the City of Chicago.
 Renovations began on the theater in 2010, and were finished in 2011.
 The theater officially reopened on June 3, 2011.
-The first film to touch the screen in over 10 years was Thor.
+The first film to play at the theater in over 10 years was Thor.

 The theater installed a 2k digital cinema projector in late 2012 after a Kickstarter campaign.
 It retains dual 35mm film projectors.

 After a period of showing "intermediate run" new releases, the theater transitioned to a rental-based business model in June 2013.
 The nonprofit Chicago Film Society was in residence there until the theater closed again in April 2014, as owner Demetri Kouvalis reported problems with heating and cooling equipment.

 The theater re-opened again on December 4, 2014.
 There was another period of closure, and the theater re-opened May 7, 2016 under new owners with a screening of Jaws.
 The Kouvanis family sold the theater to Eddie Caranza, who owns the Congress Theater as well.
-Chris Bauman, the president of Zenith Music Group and operator of the Avondale Music Hall in Chicago, purchased the building in 2019, and lead renovation efforts; the theater reopened in Fall 2021.
+Chris Bauman, the president of Zenith Music Group and operator of the Avondale Music Hall in Chicago, purchased the building in 2019, and lead renovation efforts; the theater reopened in autumn 2021.